typelevel/cats/_tut/validated.md

 Can we perhaps define an `Apply` instance for `Validated`?
 Better yet, can we define an `Applicative` instance?

+*Note*: the example below assumes usage of the [kind-projector compiler plugin](https://github.com/non/kind-projector) and will not compile if it is not being used in a project.

 ```scala
 import cats.Applicative